Communications & Grievance Procedures Policy

-This policy was developed by the staff of Glenahulla National School in consultation with the Board of Management and the parents in January 2016.
+This policy was developed by the staff of Glenahulla National School in consultation with the Board of Management and the parents in January 2016 and renewed in October 2019.
 Its purpose is to provide information and guidelines to parents and teachers on parent/teacher meetings and parent/teacher communication in Glenahulla National School.
 The family and home are central to the development of the child and the nurturing of Christian values.
 The school and the family strive to be mutually supportive and respectful of each other so that the child’s education can be effective.

 Parents are encouraged to:

 - Develop close links with the school.

 - Participate in meetings in a positive and respectful manner, affirming the professional role of the staff and all staff members in the school

 - Collaborate with the school in developing the full potential of their children.